cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 **4. Subpackage rpk**

 Subpackage loading, that is, splitting the game content into several packages according to certain rules, only downloading the necessary packages when starting up for the first time.
-This necessary package is called **main package**, and the developer can trigger in the main package.
-Download other sub-packages, which can effectively reduce the time spent on the first boot.
+This necessary package is called **main package**, and the developer can trigger in the main package to download other sub-packages, which can effectively reduce the time spent on the first boot.
 To use this function, you need to set [Subpackage Configuration](../scripting/subpackage.md) in __Cocos Creator__, and the package will be automatically subpackaged when the setting is completed.

 After the build is complete, the subpackage directory is in the `/build/quickgame/dist` directory. <br>
 In this case, you need to create a new **subPkg** directory in the **sdcard** directory of the Android device, and then copy the **.rpk** file in the `/build/quickgame/dist` directory to the **subPkg** directory.